 Similarly, no credit will be transferred from other institutions, including study abroad or study away courses.
-However, such courses may be used to satisfy breadth requirements or prequisites, and students may take summer study abroad courses offered by William and Mary, provided those courses are not in the student's major.
+However, such courses may be used to satisfy breadth requirements or prequisites, and students may take summer study abroad courses offered by William and Mary.

 Minors and Double Majors

 Because of the intensive degree reqirements in the majors in the Joint Degree, there is not enough room in the students' schedule to allow double majors.
 However, Joint Programme students may earn one W&M minor provided they declare the minor through appropriate procedures and successfully complete the requirements as defined by the W&M Catalog and by the department or program.

 For more complete information, please review the Programme Guide and Catalog Supplement.